1dkw2fimp/hello-world/README.md

 # hello-world
-first repository
+first repository.

-this my first time use github
+this my first time use github.